yinboblue/CNN-Multi-Label-Text-Classification/README.md

 # Convolutional Neural Networks for Multi-Label Text Classification

-This project is used by my bachelor graduation project, and it is also a study of TensorFlow, familiar with CNN, RNN and other neural networks.

-The main objective of the project is to determine whether the two sentences are similar in sentence meaning (binary classification problems) by the two given sentences.
+The main objective of the project is to .

-The project refer to [dennybritz/cnn-text-classification-tf](https://github.com/dennybritz/cnn-text-classification-tf), make the data helper supports Chinese language (Task required) and modified the network structure (Based on my task).

 ## Requirements